joemoose/dungeoneers.d20/docs/combat.md

 ### Bonus Damage

-In some situations, attacks may receive an extra die, noted as +d6, +d8, etc. Roll the extra die with your weapon’s damage roll, keeping the **best** result.
+In some situations, attacks may receive an extra die, noted as +d6, +d8, etc. Roll the extra die with your weapon’s damage roll, keeping only the **best** result.
 For example, wielding a sword with both hands adds +d8 bonus damage.

 ### Enhanced Attacks